dmnfarrell/dmnfarrell.github.io/_posts/2020-11-15-abm-mesa-network.markdown

 ## Plot the grid

 We can plot the network using networkx and matplotlib.
-First a layout is selected and the nodes positioned on it.
-Then the states are read from the current model state and the nodes colored according to their state.
+First a layout is selected and the nodes positioned on it with links between them (the edges).
+Then the states are read from the current model step and the nodes colored according to their state.
 This way we can see how spread is occuring.

 ```python
 from matplotlib.colors import ListedColormap, LinearSegmentedColormap